mns-nordicals/quickr/matrix-proposal.md

 - Accumulation patterns:
   - `Y <- A %*% B + C` → `Y = C; gemm(..., dest=Y, beta=1)`.
   - `res <- y - X %*% b` → `res = y; gemv('N', X, b, dest=res, alpha=-1, beta=1)`.
+  - !!
+NOTE !!
+This is posponed.
+We don't do this now.
 - Aliasing guardrails: if `LHS` equals any BLAS input symbol (e.g., `A <- A %*% B`), fall back to a temporary and assign.

 ### 3) Expression normalization for multi‑op expressions